-I'm showing you my ornaments first -made by my inner child!
-The wooden gift tags featured on Handmade Gift Tags from Etsy Stores inspired me to make a few ornaments with wooden cutouts.
-So I went to the craft store (Michaels) and to my delight they not only had squares, but sea creatures too.
-At 29 to 49 cents a piece, these are frugalicious!
-I painted them metallic gold, same paint I used for my Shell Ornaments and shell candle holders featured on Decorating with Candles.
-Can you tell?
-I'm on a gold rush!
+Here are my ornaments, made by my inner child!
+They're made with wooden cutouts that I bought at Michaels.
+I painted them metallic gold, same paint I used for my Shell Ornaments and Shell Candle Holders.
+What can I say, I'm on a gold rush.
 You can drill holes to attach a ribbon or glue the ribbon to the back.
 And the squares are so fun to decorate.
 Great for (real) kids!
-You might recall, I introduced the seahorse ornament as a wine tag on Wine Decor & Wine Themed Gift Ideas.
+You might recall, I introduced the seahorse ornament as a wine tag here.

 This seaglass Xmas ornament is my favorite from last year's Coastal Living's Editors Ornament Contest.
 The challenge was to take one plain, glass ball ornament and make it shine.

 Alisa Burke is an artist and she used shell drawings from her sketchbook to make Paper Ornaments.
 She also crafted a paper garland, using photos that she took of shells.
-To see her tree go to Coastal Holiday Part 3.
-Her tree is white and looks magical!
+To see the entire tree, click here -it is all white and looks magical!

-Then there are the oh so popular filled clear glass ornaments.
+Then there are the oh so popular filled clear ornaments.
 The easiest homemade Xmas ornaments to make!
-You can find previously featured examples here: Make a Beach Ornament & Ideas for Homemade Christmas Ornaments.
-Barb of Turtles and Tails created a bunch of really lovely Vacation Ornaments!
+You can find previously featured examples here and here.
+Here the theme is vacation ornaments.
+What a great idea!

 And my seaglass ball ornament!
-So..., tell me, which one of these homemade Xmas ornaments would you want to make?
+So, which of these homemade Xmas ornaments would you want to make?